 If you have received a retreat scholarship from Pundarika Foundation one or more times in the past, this will also be considered with priority given to new applicants.

 There is a mandatory deposit fee of $50.00 required at the time of scholarship application.
-If you are not awarded a scholarship, this fee will be either refunded to you or will be applied to your full-cost payment.
-All remaining retreat costs will be due by mail directly to the Registrar prior to the close of registration.
+If you are not awarded a scholarship and you still choose to attend, the application fee amount will be applied to your full-cost payment.

 The scholarship application process will close approximately two months prior to the closing of registration.
 However, for specific scholarship application dates for a particular retreat, please use the dates noted in the program description page in the Programs section of this web site.
 Awards will be announced by e-mail to the applicants who best meet the criteria as outlined above, within the funds available.